MicrosoftDocs/azure-devops-docs/docs/boards/queries/wiql-syntax.md

    `WHERE`
    :::column-end:::
    :::column span="3":::
    Specifies the filter criteria for the query.
-For more information, see [Filter conditions (WHERE)](#where-clause) in the next section.
+For more information, see [Filter conditions (WHERE)](#where-clause) later in this article.
    :::column-end:::
 :::row-end:::
 :::row:::